| Sustainable Fashion tips: The ways that you can fight the dark truths of the fashion world. Ethical budget shopping and saving cash.

 Etsy is a brilliant way to discover small businesses from all over the design sphere.
 With brilliant direct-to-consumer deals and special, unique pieces that no one else will be wearing, it's one of our favourite ways to stand out without splashing out.

 If you’re not confident whipping up apparel from scratch, small changes can still make a difference.
-From customising your old jeans (patches, frayed hems and patchwork are still big for Spring) to fixing buttons and zips, there’s usually a way to up-cycle any garment.
+From customising your old jeans (patches, frayed hems and patchwork are still big) to fixing buttons and zips, there’s usually a way to up-cycle any garment.
 Youtube is full of quick, easy tutorials on craft and fashion.